UCAIR Funding Opportunities

 Yes.
 Grants for for-profit organizations are capped at 50% of the total project budget (not to exceed the category maximum award).
 Matching funds are also required.

-Can I apply for more than one category?
+Can I submit an application for more than one project?

 Yes.
 Organizations may submit separate applications for different projects.
 Please indicate your priority ranking for each project within the application form to assist the selection committee.